FelixSBuehrm/payguardml/README.md

 PayGuard is an intelligent SAP invoice analysis tool that uses SBERT and LLM models to identify potential duplicate invoices.

+**PayGuard Website:** you can manage your JSON SAP Prediction File at our website https://payguard-duplicate-detect.lovable.app/

 <p align="center">
   <img src="assets/app_image.png" alt="App Image">
 </p>